CythosaSec/Azula-Logger/README.md

 Me and dxmon dont take any warranty for what you do with this tool

 Dont use it for Malicius Purposes!

+This is just an example to show that discord ins't as secure as you think